gabrieltalavera/gabrieltalavera.github.io/_posts/2023-04-20-Using-cURL-to-Authenticate-and-Create-Pod-in-Kubernetes.md

 ## Introduction

 Kubernetes, an open-source container orchestration platform, has become an essential tool for managing containerized applications at scale.
-In this tutorial, we will explore how to use cURL to authenticate in Kubernetes and create a pod using the API. cURL is a command-line tool for transferring data using various protocols, which makes it ideal for interacting with RESTful APIs like the Kubernetes API.
+In this article, we will explore how to use cURL to authenticate in Kubernetes and create a pod using the API. cURL is a command-line tool for transferring data using various protocols, which makes it ideal for interacting with RESTful APIs like the Kubernetes API.

 ## Prerequisites